Iagorrr04/Learning-Git/README.md

 ## MD formatation.
 -"#" for a main title.
 -" " double space to break line.
+-Add a line and a space above some text to create a "window".

 ## Basic Git commands
 -"clone" to bring files to the local machine.